Mean Robust Optimization: Proof of the constraint reformulation in

 \section{Proof of the constraint reformulation in~\eqref{eq:robustopt_p}}

 \fi

 To simplify notation, we define $c_k(v_k) \define \| v_k - \bar{d}_k \|^p - \epsilon^p$.
 Then, starting from the inner optimization problem of~\eqref{eq:unif-const}:

-where we used the Lagrangian in the first equality, the Von Neumann-Fan minimax theorem for the second equality, where we applied the assumption that $g$ is upper-semicontinuous in $v$, and the convexity of the supports.
+where we used the Lagrangian in the first equality and Lagrangian strong duality in the second inequality, where we applied the assumption that $g$ is upper-semicontinuous and concave in $v$, the convexity of the supports, and the satisfaction of Slater's condition for all $\epsilon > 0$.
 For the last equality, we used the definition of conjugate functions.
-Now, borrowing results from~\cite[Theorem 4.2]{mohajerin_esfahani_data-driven_2018},~\cite[Theorem 11.23(a), p.
-493]{rockafellar_wets_1998}, and~\cite[Lemma B.8]{zhen2021mathematical}, with regards to the conjugate functions of infimal convolutions and $p$-norm balls, we note that:
+Now, borrowing results from Esfahani et al.~\cite[Theorem 4.2]{mohajerin_esfahani_data-driven_2018}, Rockafellar and Wets~\cite[Theorem 11.23(a), p.
+493]{rockafellar_wets_1998}, and Zhen et al.~\cite[Lemma B.8]{zhen2021mathematical}, with regards to the conjugate functions of infimal convolutions and $p$-norm balls, we note that:

 and

 Substituting these in, we arrive at:

 \ifpreprint